Large Scale Robotic Material Handling: Learning, Planning, and Control

-Carefully planned end-effector attack points are crucial for efficient material handling: optimized attack points maximize the volume grasped each time, reducing the total number of cycles required to transfer the bulk material and thereby improving overall efficiency.
-In most existing autonomous solutions for excavation and material handling, heuristic-based approaches are employed to select attack points.
+For excavators and material handlers, the problem formulation is expressed as 2.5D, as the end-effector can grasp material from any location on the pile surface.
+Moreover, repositioning the base between successive cycles does not significantly affect time or energy consumption, since both scooping and dumping require only arm movements.
+In most existing autonomous solutions for these machines, heuristic-based approaches are employed to select attack points.
 In~\cite{Wang21HierarchicalPlanning}, the trajectory that contains the highest point in the excavation zone is chosen.
 In~\cite{Jud17PlanningControl}, a simple optimization on the highest points and slope of the soil is used to find the attack point.
 In~\cite{Terenzi24AutonomousExcavation}, the excavation attack points that result in the most scooped soil volume within the excavation zone are found by Bayesian optimization in real-time.
+In~\cite{zhao2021TaskNet}, a cell excavation model is trained on synthesized data using a rule-based simulation that digs at the highest grid in the local map.
+A small amount of human demonstrations are then used to fine-tuned the model.
+Such model has been successfully deployed in a robust system that achieves 24 hours of continuous operation per intervention~~\cite{Zhang21AutonomousExcavator}.
 All of the above methods are designed around heuristics, which restrict the general applicability of the planner.
-Furthermore, these methods rely on robust state estimators to convert LiDAR measurements into soil elevations, which requires laborious and time-consuming fine-tuning.
+Furthermore, these methods rely on robust state estimators to convert LiDAR measurements into soil elevations, necessitating laborious and time-consuming fine-tuning.